 SBAs are essentially multiple choice questions, however a couple of them may be right and you have to select the BEST answer.
 SAQs are marked out of 10 and have a layout very similar to A-level biology questions.
 They try to integrate different topics into the questions, with a leading 1 mark question that might be followed by a 9 mark or a 4 and 5 marked question.
 These are the ones people prefer as they can be less specific than the SBAs.
 EMQs is essentially a matching words/answers with a question or definition.
 You are given 10 options and 5 questions, however some options may not be used at all or more than once.
 The intranet (Blackboard) has an exams page with detailed breakdowns and dates of each paper.

 You may turn around and go “Multiple Choice?
 It’s that easy?”, but it’s not quite as easy as it seems.
 Results are posted a month later and you’ll have completed 1/6 of a way through medschool!

 Why become a year rep?

-You will have an opportunity to run for one of the four positions of being your year’s educational representation in the weeks following Fresher’s.
+In the weeks following Fresher’s, you will have an opportunity to run for one of the four positions of being your year’s educational representative.
 Year Reps are your number one port of call for anything educational.